AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 # HIPAA readiness on Adobe Commerce

+### *Legal Disclaimer*
+*This document is intended to help Adobe customers answer their questions regarding Adobe’s HIPAA-Ready Services.
+It does not constitute legal advice.
+Each customer should consult with their own legal counsel to understand their obligations under HIPAA and the appropriate use and configuration of Adobe’s products.*

 ## Health Insurance Portability and Accountability Act (HIPAA)

 The Administrative Simplification subtitle of the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) provides for the U.S. Department of Health and Human Services to promulgate standards governing the privacy and security of certain individually identifiable health information.
 HIPAA was most significantly amended by the Health Information Technology Act for Economic and Clinical Health Act of 2009 (the “HITECH Act”), which added breach notification requirements and expanded the scope of who is governed by HIPAA.
 The HIPAA Privacy, Security, and Breach Notification Rules establish important protections for individually identifiable health information called protected health information or “PHI” when created, received, maintained, or transmitted by a HIPAA covered entity or business associate.
 A “Covered Entity” is a health care provider, health plan, or a health care clearinghouse.
 A “Business Associate” is an entity or person, other than a member of the workforce of a covered entity, who performs functions or activities on behalf of, or provides certain services to, a Covered Entity that involves creating, receiving, maintaining, or transmitting PHI.